You don’t just ride your bike because you like its design and color. It would be best if you also considered many

 Advantages of riding a small mountain bike

 There are a lot of benefits when riding a smaller mountain bike with a smaller frame size from Specialized.
 And most of these have to do with the control and maneuverability of the bike.
 Riding a small Specialized mountain bike lets you have more fun on your bike.

 You can do tail whips on jumps and drops.
-This adds more riding style to you because the frame size is small and light.
+This adds more riding style because the frame size is small and light.
 You can also easily put your center of gravity in your preferred position.
 Because you don’t have to adjust that much, especially since your bike size is already small.

 You can easily go through tight corners without doing trials.
-Or maybe have a better time in handling technical sections because you can easily turn around rocks if you get the right bike sizing and correct size.
+Or maybe have a better time handling technical sections because you can easily turn around rocks if you get the right bike sizing and correct size.